by Alex Vikoulov

 To use the metaphor of our Information Age, consciousness to humans is as Cloud to computers.
 Just like your smartphone, your brain is a 'bio'-logical computing device of your mind, an interface for physical reality.
 Our minds are embedded into the greater mind-network, as computers in the Cloud.
 Viewed in this way, consciousness is 'non-local' Cloud, our brain-mind systems are receivers, processors and transmitters of information within that Cloud.

-I wouldn't be surprised if all that hype about testing for the 'seat of consciousness' could only end up refining our understanding of neural correlates -- not how consciousness originates in the brain because it's not its origin there.
+I wouldn't be surprised if all that hype about testing for the 'seat of consciousness' could only end up refining our understanding of neural correlates -- not how consciousness originates in the brain because its origin is not there.
 The Internet or a cellular network is not generated by your smartphone -- only processed by it.
 Species-wide mind-networks are ubiquitous in Nature.
 What's different with humans is that the forthcoming cybernetic mediation is about to become synthetic telepathy and beyond that -- the emergence of one global mind, the 'Syntellect Emergence'.

 Perhaps what would pull the rug from under physicalism is a notion of ever deeper levels of abstraction that only minds can create and perceive.
 Physicalists might make a concession by saying that information, now widely accepted as fundamental, is physical but idealists would insist by saying that information, conveyed by symbolism, originates only in the mind.